Welcome to the Latham & Watkins Global Fintech and Payments blog.

 Christian McDermott is a partner in the Outsourcing and Technology Transactions Practices in Latham & Watkins’ London office.
 Mr. McDermott has a wide range of experience advising both publicly listed and private companies on technology, commercial law, intellectual property, and data privacy matters, focusing on large-scale technology and outsourcing projects and other complex commercial contracts.

-Andrew Moyle is the Global Chair of Latham & Watkins’ FinTech Industry Group and a partner in the London office.
+Andrew Moyle is the Global Co-Chair of Latham & Watkins’ Fintech Industry Group and a partner in the London office.
 He also heads Latham’s Outsourcing Practice and is a key member of the Technology Transactions Group.
-Mr. Moyle advises clients ranging from traditional financial institutions to new technology incumbents on the “tech” in FinTech, including on payments and transfers, insurtech, and virtual currencies.
+Mr. Moyle advises clients ranging from traditional financial institutions to new technology incumbents on the “tech” in fintech, including on payments and transfers, insurtech, and virtual currencies.
 In his broader technology practice, he advises clients on commercial contracts and collaborations, outsourcing, digital and disruptive technology, telecommunications technology, enterprise systems, and cloud computing.